 Northwoods League Announces 2024 All-Star Selections

-Rochester, Minn. - The Northwoods League has announced the rosters for the 2024 Northwoods League All-Star Game, which will be played on Tuesday, July 23 at 7:05 p.m.
-(CST) at ISG Field in Mankato, Minnesota.
+Ashwaubenon, Wis. - The Green Bay Rockers are proud to announce that right-handed pitcher Henry Chabot (Chapman University) was named to the 2024 Northwoods League All-Star Game, which will be played on Tuesday, July 23 at 7:05 p.m. at ISG Field in Mankato, Minnesota.

-In the Great Plains Division, the First-Half Great Plains West Champion Willmar Stingers have five players on the roster.
-Willmar is led by Andrew Sojka (California State University, Northridge).
-Sojka is the all-time home run leader in the Northwoods League with 31.
-He is currently hitting .395 with 17 home runs, 53 RBI, and 60 runs scored over 42 games.
-The St. Cloud Rox also have five selections in the Plains.
-On the mound from the Rox will be Kaden Pfeffer (St. Cloud State University) who is currently 3-1 with a 2.21 ERA across 40.2 innings.
+Returning for a second season with the Rockers, Chabot has been a reliable arm both out of the bullpen as well as the starting rotation.
+In 13 games, spanning 33.2 innings, he has recorded 42 strikeouts and only allowed 12 walks while posting a 4.01 ERA.
+Chabot's 42 strikeouts currently rank him 3rd in the Great Lakes Division and 6th in the entire Northwoods League.

-In the Great Lakes Division, the First-Half Great Lakes East Champion Rockford Rivets and the First-Half Great Lakes West Champion Wausau Woodchucks each have six selections.
+The First-Half Great Lakes East Champions were the Rockford Rivets and the First-Half Great Lakes West Champions, the Wausau Woodchucks.
+The Great Plains East Champions were the La Crosse Loggers and the Great Plains West Champions were the Willmar Stingers.

 • Discuss this story on the Northwoods League message board...